pstaender/screenwriter/README.md

  * auto suggests the next name of the character if you are in a dialog
  * exports screenplay as plain-text or json
  * imports screenplay from plain-text or json
- * auto-saves/downloads screenplay to local file every minute (beware, there is no real undo implemented - if a section is deleted, it may be gone)
+ * auto-saves/downloads screenplay to local file every minute (beware, there is no real undo implemented - if a section is deleted/change it may be for good)
  * cover page for printing
  * editing meta data
  * focus mode (inspired by iaWriter)